South Devon and Tavistock Railway: History

-Construction

 The Crimean War was in progress at the time, and the start of construction was delayed until September 1856.
 The chief engineer, A. H. Bampton, died a few months after the start of work, and the services of Isambard Kingdom Brunel were called in.
 The works were heavy, with three tunnels and six timber viaducts on stone piers.

 The line was opened to passenger traffic on 22 June 1859, and for goods on 1 February 1860; it was worked by the South Devon Railway (SDR); trains from Tavistock joined the SDR main line at Tavistock Junction and ran to their Plymouth terminus at Millbay, a distance of 3½ miles.

 Extension to Launceston

-On 30 June 1862 the independent Launceston and South Devon Railway gained its Act of Parliament to extend the broad gauge line from Tavistock on to Launceston.
+The Launceston and South Devon Railway Act 1862 (25 & 26 Vict. c. cxi) empowered an independent company to extend the broad gauge line from Tavistock on to Launceston.
 In contrast to the South Devon and Tavistock line, there were no engineering works of any difficulty, and the line opened to passengers on 1 June 1865, and for goods in October 1865.
 The Launceston line too was worked by the SDR from the outset.

-On 1 July 1865, the Tavistock and South Devon Railway merged with the South Devon Railway (SDR), and the Launceston company was later absorbed under an Act of Parliament on 24 June 1869.
+The South Devon and Tavistock Railway merged with the South Devon Railway (SDR) on 1 July 1865 under the South Devon Railway Act 1865 (28 & 29 Vict. c. cclv).
+The Launceston company was absorbed into the SDR on 31 December 1873 under powers in the Launceston and South Devon Railway Act 1869 (32 & 33 Vict. c. xli).
 The South Devon Railway, in turn, amalgamated with the Great Western Railway (GWR) and the Bristol and Exeter Railway on 1 February 1876.
 The combined company was called the Great Western Railway.